themotleyfool/django-charsleft-widget/README.md

 ![Screenshot](https://github.com/timmyomahony/django-charsleft-widget/blob/master/charsleft-screen-small.jpg?raw=true)

 A simple django widget that appends a character count to a text input which is determined by the `max_length` of that particular field.
-This only works on text *inputs* and not *text areas* (as they don't respect `max_length` anyway)

 ##Installation